-AST feature is enabled only if you create a health rule to monitor a business transaction, a service endpoint, or a remote service.
+Alert Sensitivity Tuning (AST) feature is enabled only if you create a health rule to monitor a business transaction, a service endpoint, or a remote service.

-You can view a graphical representation of the metric data, threshold value, standard deviation, and the baseline.
+You can view a graphical representation of the metric data, threshold value, standard deviation, and baseline.
 The graphical view is instantly updated when you update any configuration.
 You can also view granular details by modifying the graphical view.
 To view granular details, you can:

 increase the time period of the data capture to 1 day or 3 days.

 If data is not available for the selected time period, only available data is presented.